dh7/ML-Tutorial-Notebooks/README.md

 # ML-Tutorial-Notebooks
 Machine learning tutorial from scratch.

-This depos contains some tutorials for beginners who want to understand machine learning by reading some code.
+This depos contains some tutorials for real beginners who want to understand machine learning by reading some code.

 You may want to read the in the following order: